Corporation for Public Broadcasting Required Information

 University of Nevada, Reno – Mail Stop 0294

-KUNR is licensed to the Nevada System of Higher Education (NSHE), which holds meetings throughout the year.
-To see the calendar of scheduled Board of Regents meetings and to view the proposed agendas for these meetings please CLICK HERE.
+KUNR is licensed to the Board of Regents of the Nevada System of Higher Education (NSHE), which holds meetings throughout the year.
+View the calendar of scheduled Board of Regents meetings, proposed agendas for these meetings and a list of meeting minutes.
 A Community Advisory Board is not required, as KUNR is licensed to the NSHE Board of Regents.

-KUNR's Annual Local Content & Services Report - CLICK HERE
+- View KUNR's Annual Local Content & Services Report

 KUNR Diversity Statement

 KUNR seeks a diverse workforce and governing body, recognizing and harnessing distinct capabilities, perspectives and personalities of each individual within the group.
-On a personal level, the diversity of an individual is defined by his or her cultural and personal differences, as well as his or her life and professional experiences.
+On a personal level, the diversity of an individual is defined by their cultural and personal differences, as well as their life and professional experiences.

 KUNR believes that diversity considerations extend beyond race and gender.
 The spectrum of diversity includes disability, religious belief, ideology, age, culture, sexual orientation, physicality, education and socioeconomic status.